 Thong Lo and the Case for Italian in Bangkok

 Bangkok's Thong Lo district runs on contrast.
 The strip along Sukhumvit Soi 55 and the quieter lanes branching off it hold some of the city's most ambitious fine-dining rooms alongside beer gardens, Japanese ramen bars, and casual Thai shophouses.
 It is one of the densest concentrations of restaurant options in the city, and the competition for attention is relentless.
 In that context, a small Italian room anchored by a single owner-operator, working without the support of a hotel group or a tasting-menu format, represents a different kind of bet.
-Di Vino makes that bet at Penny's Balcony, tucking an intimate dining room into a neighbourhood that rarely rewards restraint.
+Di Vino makes that bet at Penny's Balcony, in Bangkok's Watthana district, with an intimate dining room.

 Italian restaurants in Southeast Asian capitals tend to split into two camps: the high-ceilinged hotel interpretation, which irons out regional character in favour of familiarity, and the expat-run neighbourhood room that trades on personal cooking and a regular crowd.
 Di Vino belongs firmly to the second category.
 The cooking described as homely Italian is not a qualifier; it is a position.
 Against the ambitious menus at Sorn (Southern Thai), the tasting format at Le Du (Modern Thai), or the precision of Sühring (German), Di Vino operates in a register those restaurants do not attempt: accessible, warm, and grounded in the kind of Italian cooking that does not require explanation.